mac-comp127/painter/README.md

 Add a `getName()` method to the `Brush` interface.

 Make each class that implements `Brush` implement that method by returning a different user-friendly string.
-(By “user friendly,” I mean for example that you should return `"Spray Paint"` with a space in it, so it sounds like something that is meaningful to an artist, not meaningful to a programmer.)
+(By “user friendly,” I mean that for example you should return `"Spray Paint"` with a space in it, so it sounds like something that is meaningful to a user/artist, not meaningful to a programmer.)

 When you call the `Button` constructor, instead of passing `"Change Brush"`, pass the brush’s name.